Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 ---
 ## Experiment

+- Training quality:
 	- The configuration is the same for different format.
 		- random number generator state, default optimizer hyper parameters, and the number of epochs set by the original work
 	- GAN train with different format would give different output.
 		- Zebra stripe are different on the top row.
 		- Same input vector in latent space give different output at the bottom row.
 		- Need metrics to judge good or bad.
+		- (fig 8.)
 	- Metrics:
 		- Inception Score: Not used?
 		- `Frechet Inception Distance`: lower the better
 			- Except ESRGAN: PSNR metrics
 	- Result:
 		- P8 outperform FP8
 		- Scaling match fp16 training
+		- (table 1)

+---
+## Experiment:

+- Post-training deployment output quality
+-

 ---
 ## Conclusion